Quantifying entanglement of a two-qubit system via measurable and invariant moments of its partially transposed density matrix: Universal entanglement witness as an entanglement measure

-for any state $|\psi\>$, which corresponds to case~1 in Table~I. \end{description} Unfortunately, in general, the following two important properties do not hold for the witness $w(\hat\rho)$: \begin{description} \item[C4.]
+\end{description} Unfortunately, in general, the following two important properties do not hold for the witness $w(\hat\rho)$. \begin{description} \item[C4.]
 A good entanglement measure $E(\hat\rho)$ should not increase for any state $\hat\rho$ and any local operations with classical communication (LOCC).
 This property can be violated for $w(\hat\rho)$ as shown in Appendix~B.

 \item[C5.]
 A good entanglement measure $E(\hat\rho)$ should be convex under discarding information, i.e., $\sum_i p_i E(\hat\rho_i) \ge E(\sum_i p_i \hat\rho_i)$.
 In other words, one cannot increase $E(\hat\rho)$ by mixing states $\hat\rho_i$.
 An example of the violation of this property for $w(\hat\rho)$ is given in Appendix~C.